 Make sure that you do not disturb the tubers when you cut the foliage off during the autumn.
 I’ve noticed that any tubers that I dug up quickly rotted.
 I found that simply keeping them in the soil does the trick.
 I have had great success moving the whole pot including the cucamelon tubers into a shed to overwinter them.
 The radish lookalike tubers will stay underground and wait for the heat of next spring.
 I start watering them as I move them outside, but it is important to never over-water them as they will quickly rot.
 Less is more in this case.

 Where to plant Cucamelons

-When it comes to the soil requirements of the cucamelon I would advise a pretty nutritious mixture.
-Make sure to add some grit or bark for drainage as the tuber has a tendency to rot if left in soggy soil.
-If you do it like this you can also just move the whole pot into the shed during the winter and it should be perfectly happy to grow again next year in the exact same medium, albeit with some added manure or nutrients.
+When it comes to the soil requirements of the cucamelon, I would advise a pretty nutritious mixture.
+Make sure to add some grit or bark for drainage as the tuber tends to rot if left in soggy soil.
+If you do it like this, you can also just move the whole pot into the shed during the winter, and it should be perfectly happy to grow again next year in the same medium, albeit with some added manure or nutrients.

 How to harvest Cucamelons

 Harvest your cucamelons by simply picking them off without ripping the plant apart.
 If in doubt use small scissors.
 They keep growing for quite a while if you harvest carefully.